pgpmartin/perso_AcademicSite/content/project/foodtoxicology/index.md

 {{< figure library="true" src="Eveillard_GraphAbstract.jpg" title="DEHP activates CAR and PPARalpha" >}}

 * With Béatrice Roques, we studied the pathways by which fipronil, a very common phenylpyrazole insecticide, alters thyroid hormone homeostasis ([Roques *et al.*, Tox Sci, 2012]({{< relref "publication/2012-08-08_22447239/index.md" >}})).
 We found that liver metabolic pathways involved in both xenobiotic and thyroid hormone metabolism were activated upon fipronil exposure and that the nuclear receptors CAR and PXR were involved in regulating the expression of the corresponding genes ([Roques *et al.*, Biochem Pharmacol, 2013]({{< relref "publication/2013-12-17_23962444/index.md" >}})).
+We also generated preliminary evidences that this is associated with compensatory gene regulations in the thyroid gland itself ([Martin *et al.*, Tox Appl Pharmacol, 2020]({{< relref "publication/2020-08-07_31881178/index.md" >}})

 {{< figure library="true" src="Roques_GraphAbstract.jpg" title="Fipronil and TH metabolism" >}}